-- the company has passed a special resolution that it should be wound up by the Tribunal, i.e. a voluntary liquidation; - ii) the company has acted against the interests of the sovereignty and integrity of India, public order, decency or morality;

-- iii) if the NCLT believes that it is just and equitable that the company should be wound up; - iv) the affairs of the company have been conducted in a fraudulent manner; or, the company was formed for fraudulent and unlawful purpose or the persons concerned in its formation or management have been guilty of fraud, misfeasance or misconduct in connection therewith; or - v) if the company has made a default in filing with the Registrar of Companies its financial statements or annual returns for immediately preceding 5 consecutive financial years.
+- i. the company has passed a special resolution that it should be wound up by the Tribunal, i.e., a voluntary liquidation; - ii. the company has acted against the interests of the sovereignty and integrity of India, the security of the state, friendly relations with foreign states, public order, decency or morality; - iii. if the NCLT believes that it is just and equitable that the company should be wound up; - iv. the affairs of the company have been conducted in a fraudulent manner; or, the company was formed for fraudulent and unlawful purpose or the persons concerned in its formation or management have been guilty of fraud, misfeasance or misconduct in connection therewith; or v. if the company has made a default in filing with the Registrar of Companies its financial statements or annual returns for immediately preceding 5 consecutive financial years.

-18 As of April 2023, the provisions for insolvency resolution of individuals and partnership firms have only been notified qua personal guarantors of corporate debtors (and not for other individuals and partnership firms).
+20 As of March 2025, the provisions for insolvency resolution of individuals and partnership firms have only been notified qua personal guarantors of corporate debtors (and not for other individuals and partnership firms).

-A financial default of at least INR 10 million can trigger the CIRP.19 Upon an application for CIRP being admitted by the NCLT, all other legal proceedings are automatically stayed by a moratorium period of 180 days, extendable by a further 90 days.
+A financial default of at least INR 10 million can trigger the CIRP.21 Upon an application for CIRP being admitted by the NCLT, all other legal proceedings are automatically stayed by a moratorium period of 180 days, extendable by a further 90 days.
 The declaration of moratorium on the company prohibits any institution or continuation of litigation against the concerned company, mandates maintenance of status quo of the assets by the company including prohibition on any transferring, encumbering, alienating or disposing of such assets and requires the creditors to refrain from enforcing any security interest against the corporate debtor.

 During the statutory moratorium period, an Interim Resolution Professional (and thereafter a final Resolution Professional), is appointed and a Creditors Committee (comprising financial creditors, secured or unsecured), is constituted to decide (with at least 66% majority) on a revival plan, if revival is possible, of the corporate debtor.
 The Resolution Professional manages the affairs of the corporate debtor and operates its business as a going concern under the broad directions of the Creditors' Committee.
-Operational creditors do not possess the right to participate in the resolution process and the decision of the Creditors' Committee is binding on them.
+Operational creditors may attend meetings of the Committee of Creditors, if their aggregate dues are not less than 10% of the debt, but do not have any voting rights.
+The decision of the Creditors' Committee is binding on Operational Creditors.
 Once approved by the NCLT, the plan is binding on all stakeholders; the corporate debtor, its employees, shareholders, members, guarantors and creditors.
 The NCLT is vested with the discretion to finally approve or reject the resolution plan.

-Alternatively, if during the insolvency resolution process, the resolution professional informs the NCLT that the Committee of Creditors has not been able to agree on a resolution plan or has decided to liquidate the corporate debtor/ concerned company, the NCLT may then pass an order for such liquidation.
+Alternatively, if during the insolvency resolution process, the resolution professional informs the NCLT that the Committee of Creditors has not been able to agree on a resolution plan or has decided to liquidate the corporate debtor / concerned company, the NCLT may then pass an order for such liquidation.